Food Revolution Network

 iStock.com/insjoy

-Air frying is also quick and easy compared with deep frying, and indeed compared to just about any other type of cooking other than microwaving (for more on the pros and cons of microwave ovens, click here).
+Air frying is also quick and easy compared to deep frying, and indeed, compared to just about any other type of cooking method, except for microwaving (for more on the pros and cons of microwave ovens, click here).

 Because many models don’t require preheating like convection or traditional ovens, they cut down on cooking time.
 This is especially true when you’re cooking frozen items, like pre-cut fries and veggies.
 You can just chop up vegetables and other foods, or throw the frozen veggies straight in.
 A bag of frozen broccoli or cauliflower can turn into a delicious roasted side dish in just a few minutes.

 Air fryers are also great for reheating leftovers, which can reduce food waste.
-When you reheat leftovers in the microwave, it often changes the texture of the food.
-But with an air fryer, you can restore the heat, firmness, and crispiness to your meal.
+When you reheat leftovers in the microwave, their texture often changes (and seldom for the better).
+With an air fryer, you can restore the heat, firmness, and crispiness to your meal.
 And as they get fancier, many air fryer models include pre-programmed settings for cooking specific foods (typically they are set for things like fries, fish, etc).

 As mentioned, air fryers are far more versatile than their name suggests.
 Some can dehydrate food as well as crisp it.
-Some models, especially those shaped like large toaster ovens, are also multi-use, and can bake, roast, and reheat, too.
-Still others boast multiple baskets, so you can cook different foods at the same time.
+Some models, especially those shaped like large toaster ovens, are also multi-use and can bake, roast, and reheat, too.
+Still others boast multiple baskets, allowing you to cook different foods simultaneously.

-Air fryers are excellent for cooking vegetables and other plant-based foods, too.
 Consumer Reports found that air-fried asparagus, cauliflower, kale chips, and corn on the cob received rave reviews from their child testers.
 And adults appreciated the roasted Brussels sprouts and potatoes.
-NBC News’ air fryer guide also recommends air frying mushrooms, eggplant, okra, green beans, and chickpeas.
+NBC News’ air fryer guide recommends air frying mushrooms, eggplant, okra, green beans, and chickpeas.

 Cons of Air Fryers